-The menu is small, focusing on burgers, burritos and salad bowls, with a couple of sides and dessert options, but every single thing on it is vegan (which will come as a welcome relief to those of us who are tired of quadruple-checking content with staff before being served a meal, which oftentimes just has slightly less meat than before.
+The menu is relatively small, focusing on burgers, burritos and salad bowls, with a couple of sides and dessert options, but every single thing on it is vegan.
+This comes as a welcome relief to those of us who are tired of quadruple-checking ingredients with staff before being served a meal, which oftentimes just has slightly less meat than before.

 We opted for the burgers and added the fries, and waited (by our own admission impatiently, but we did our best to distract ourselves) until the burgers were ready.
 At the rude buzz of our pagers, we practically jumped to the counter (it had been a long day and we were, by this point, officially hangry), but one look at our dinner made everything better.

-Despite the small-shop feel, this is actually part of bigger vegan-chain Ain Soph, with Journey and Soar branches doing set and course meals, but at higher prices for much fancier food.
+Despite the small-shop feel, this is actually part of bigger vegan chain Ain Soph, with Journey and Soar branches doing set and course meals, but at higher prices for much fancier food.
 If this sounds more like your scene, they are in Shinjuku and Ikebukuro and go as far as vegan champagne(!) with lunch menus offering a more affordable option.
-Ripple seems to be a side-venture targeting a younger crowd with cheaper, simpler menus—and it hits the spot well.
+Ripple seems to be a side venture targeting a younger crowd with cheaper, simpler menus—and it hits the spot well.
 If it weren’t for the face-stuffing and sauce everywhere (these burgers are not a delicate endeavor, be warned), we would have felt quite cool.

-Vegans, rejoice—and non-vegans, rejoice even more—because you never knew vegan food could taste this good, and you might not go back…
+Vegans, rejoice.
+And non-vegans, rejoice even more because you never knew vegan food could taste this good, and you might not go back.